dikortis/LetsTalkETC/Episodes/Episode_12.md

-mining platform great I've loved the project type I really want to see where it goes i like the idea of decentralized dns but um with so for example you know namecoin if let's say at some point one of the domain names becomes worth hundred million dollars or fifty billion
+mining platform great I've loved the project type I really want to see where it goes i like the idea of decentralized dns but with so for example you know namecoin if let's say at some point one of the domain names becomes worth hundred million dollars or fifty billion